martinohmann/collections-go/README.md

 Code generator for generating mutable and immutable collection types.

-Use `collections-gen` to generate collection types for your custom slices or use one of the collection types bundled with this repository. collections-go provides ready to use collections for builtin types like `int`, `string`, `[]byte` and generic collections that use the `reflect` package under the hood
+Use `collection-gen` to generate collection types for your custom slices or use one of the collection types bundled with this repository. collections-go provides ready to use collections for builtin types like `int`, `string`, `[]byte` and generic collections that use the `reflect` package under the hood